Stairway to Heaven: Pochuck Valley to Pinwheel Vista

 Updated:

-The Kittatinny Mountains are visible in the distance, farms in the valley below, and on a clear day, High Point Monument.
+From one of the best viewpoints in New Jersey, “Pinwheel’s Vista”, the Kittatinny Mountains are can be seen in the distance, farms in the valley below, and on a clear day, the High Point Monument.

-Note: There are three popular hikes on the Appalachian Trail in this area:
+Note: There are three popular hikes on the Appalachian Trail in this area, shown on the diagram below:

 1. Stairway to Heaven: Pochuck Valley to Pinwheel Vista – This hike.

-2. Pochuck Boardwalk – Appalachian Trail – 2.0 miles, also from this parking area.
+2. Pochuck Boardwalk – Appalachian Trail – 2.0 miles, from this parking area.

 3. Stairway to Heaven NJ – 2.6 miles.